ebucheli/Cluster-Validation-With-VIC/README.md

 However it is easy to add new classifiers.
 This repository follows Scikit-Learn's workflow and thus the easiest way to add a model is by using sklearn implementations.
 You need to add an identifier to the list in line 30 of `vic.py` and then add the corresponding line/lines to define the classifier in the function `train_and_test()` defined in `models.py`.
 If it's not a model from sklearn you must create a Class with the methods fit and predict, that train the model and make inference over some input correspondingly.
 An example MLP programed in TensorFlow is included as an example.

 ## Usage

+To test the current implementation all you need is:

+`python vic.py`

+The program will then run VIC on 50 partitions of our QS Dataset with cluster separations between rank 75 and 125.
+A report is generated showing the value of v for each partition and the classifier with the highest accuracy.

+There are two options available, if you want to try some other data use the flag `--clusters_path` to specify a directory with one or more data sets in 'csv' format.
+You can also use the `--outfile` flag to specify a new name for the generated report, default is `./vic_report.txt`.